YubiaoYue/MedMamba/README.md

 * CUDA 11.8+
 # Pre-trained weights
 Coming soon.
-# Acknowledgments
-We thank the authors of [VMamba](https://github.com/MzeroMiko/VMamba), [Swin-UNet](https://github.com/HuCaoFighting/Swin-Unet) and [VM-UNet](https://github.com/JCruan519/VM-UNet) for their open-source codes.
 # Citation
 If you find this repository useful, please consider the following references.
 We would greatly appreciate it.
 ```bibtex